A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 When pulling back the fibers, you will hear some tearing or crackling.
 But, don’t worry; it’s the tack strip that holds the carpet, and you’re not causing it any damage.

 5. Dry the Pad Using Shop Vac and Towels

 Once you have the padding exposed, it’s time to start drying.
-You can use the shop vac here as well to draw out as much water as possible.
+You can use the shop vac here to draw out as much water as possible.
 Remember to expose all of the affected pad to get a thorough dry.

 When you’ve gotten most of the water out, cover the area with dry towels to further extract the last remaining water.